Chouffy/home_assistant_tgtg/README.md

 * I have a sensor that shows now as unavailable when there's no stock
     * Try add it manually using Item ID - See [this issue](https://github.com/Chouffy/home_assistant_tgtg/issues/18)
+* The `tgtg` integration won't start, all my sensors are unavailable and I have a list of manually defined items ID
+    * Double-check if all items ID defined manually are correct.
+The integration [don't support unknown or incorrect item ID - see issue](https://github.com/Chouffy/home_assistant_tgtg/issues/22).